rustysats/tangerine/README.md

 ### 🩸 Blood = Satoshis

 Blood is the primary asset on Tangerine and acts as a transferable in-game currency tied to Bitcoin.
-Players can use it to claim Bitcoin rewards or convert it back into sats.
+Players can use it to claim Bitcoin rewards by converting it back into sats.
   - **/claim**: Use this command to claim any earned blood from prior blocks.
   - **/buyblood**: Purchase blood with Bitcoin through this command to fuel your in-game economy.
   - **/sendblood**: Convert blood back to Bitcoin by trading it with `/sendblood`, which transfers blood to sats directly.

-### 🏆 Competitive Events
+### 🎉 Featured Events
-- **Sputnik**: Timed events where players compete against attack choppers, NPCs and each other to gather resources from fallen space fragments.
-Completing Sputnik can reward a worthwhile set of mining loot.
-- **Convoy Reforged**: A traveling convoy arrives to turn in their scrap and purchase resources for their miners.
-Convoys come in different levels, with some lightly guarded and others more heavily protected than a fallen Sputnik.
-- **Raidable Bases**: Participate in Raidable Bases events to engage in PvP action and capture stored scrap and resources!
-- **Dungeon Bases**: Dungeons are bases with puzzles, NPC defenders, turrets and more all one portal away.

-## 📢 Why Choose Tangerine?

-- **Choose Your Adventure**: Experience dynamic gameplay with War Mode, allowing PvE and PvP players to coexist seamlessly.
-- **Bitcoin Rewards**: Earn sats through in-game activities and engage with a Bitcoin-based economy.
-- **Unique Events**: Participate in Raidable Bases, Sputnik and Convoy Reforged for opportunities to earn mining resources and valuable rewards.
-- **Community-Driven**: Join a welcoming community that prioritizes both education and fun.
+- **Raidable Bases**: Enter, fight, and loot—PvP enabled once inside.
+- **Hourly Arenas**: Compete for 21 sats every hour in balanced, structured battles.

 ## 📜 Server Details and Logs